VISIT OUR ART STORE ▶

 2. Turn the Mistake into a Design

-When that happens, instead of fighting the mark, I work with it.
+When that happens, instead of fighting the mark, the artist works with it.

-• I might paint a leaf or petal over it.
+• A leaf or petal may be painted over it.

-• I adjust the composition so the mark becomes part of the artwork.
+• The composition can be adjusted so the mark becomes part of the artwork.

-Since I was painting florals, I just added a leaf over the spot.
+Since this piece involved florals, a leaf was added over the spot.
 Done!

 Work with the mark